kathesch/JuliaTutorial.jl/docs/src/index.md

     Shell commands can also be called from the Julia REPL by typing `;` to get `shell>`.
 Typical shell commands like `ls` or `cd` work here exactly as they do in an external terminal.

-# Plotting in Julia
+# Plotting

 Creating plots is probably the most fundamental thing you can do in scientific computing and it is also probably the quickest and most fun way to learn Julia.

 To make a plot in Julia, run the following.